dinde451/jarr.d1/Jarulfs_Guide.md

 In the tables below are listed all unique items in the game that you can equip, both the ones randomly generated and the ones given as part of quests.
-For special quest items that are unequipable, see chapter 3.3.
+For special quest items that are unequipable, see CHAPTER_LINK_quest-items.
 The prices shown are the buying prices.
 You can never buy unique items however.
 The stated qlvl is used in item generation, see chapter 3.8.
 Please note that all items *below* a thick line are only available in